MrDuckHunt79/gpic2bato/README.md

 # gpic2bato
 **A set of scripts/config to use Gpi Case 2 with Batocera 41+**

-# Notice
+>[!NOTE]
-Actually support only Safe Shutdown, hdmi switch for GPi case 2 dock will be added in later releases.
+>Actually support only Safe Shutdown, hdmi switch for GPi case 2 dock will be added in later releases.

 # Info
 The GPi Case 2 has only a power switch and a power save button, so why do you need the Safe Shutdown script?